 Alongside the trend of vegetarianism and healthy eating, tofu is secretly intruding the supermarket shelves in the West.
-While widely consumed as replacement of meat and diary products, tofu, a food category with rich traditions, has become neutral and invisible.
+While widely consumed as a replacement for meat and diary products, tofu, a food category with rich traditions, has become neutral and invisible.
 It's mainly industrially produced, preserved with additives - and you can taste it!

 SLOW TOFU is a project that reconnects people to the stories behind the food.
-It was initiated by Chinese designer Weiwei Wang as practical part of her bachelor thesis, while studying at Bauhaus-University in Weimar, Germany in 2015.
+It was initiated by Chinese designer Weiwei Wang as a part of her bachelor thesis, while studying at Bauhaus-University in Weimar, Germany in 2015.

 In a workshop, the participants are introduced to the world of tofu production.
 They are invited to make their own portions of tofu, garnish them individually and eat fresh on spot.

 The tools are designed for this unique crafting experience.
 With a ceramic bowl and a bamboo basket, tofu curds can be compressed and enjoyed directly in the bowl.
-The hand woven bamboo baskets for molding tofu are the results of collaboration with traditional bamboo weavers in China.
+The hand woven bamboo baskets for molding tofu are the result of collaboration with traditional bamboo weavers in China.

 awards and exhibitions